 Distinguished Lecturer Series

-The Forbes School of Business & Technology welcomes speakers each quarter to speak on pressing issues in today’s economy and larger culture.
+The Forbes School of Business & Technology welcomes lecturers to speak on pressing issues in today’s economy and larger culture.
 Students, alumni, and business leaders in the community are invited to attend and benefit from the wisdom and experience of these lecturers.

 Steve Forbes, October

 Chairman and Editor-in-Chief of the prestigious Forbes Media, Steve Forbes leads the publication of the nation’s leading business magazine Forbes and popular site Forbes.com.
 He is also the author of several books on economics and leadership, including Reviving America: How Repealing Obamacare, Replacing the Tax Code, and Reforming the Fed Will Restore Hope and Prosperity and Money: How the Destruction of the Dollar Threatens the Global Economy and What We Can Do About It.
-Click here to view the live stream.
+View the video of the event.

 Olin Oedekoven, July